State legislation requiring quick action.

 Occasionally we post action alerts from the national League here as well.

-The House had passed that passed that bill earlier in May by a 2 to 1 margin.
+The House had passed that bill earlier in May by a 2 to 1 margin.
+The death penalty in NH stands.

-There is a legislative study committee to review election law with a goal of improving voter participation.
-The committee is scheduled to begin public sessions around the state in April 2014.
+A legislative study committee to review election law with a goal of improving voter participation has been appointed.
+The committee earlier announced its intention to begin public sessions around the state in April 2014.
+A meeting was held in Ossipee on July 29, 2014.
+No further meetings are on the website as of 8/14/14.
 We'll post dates and places when we know them; plan to attend and make your views known.

 The League of Women Voters New Hampshire continues to oppose restrictions on the right to vote, especially those that seem to target students, the elderly, and the poor.